 Long tailed keywords are three and four-word keyword phrases which are very specific to whatever product or service you’re selling.
 I prefer to call them keywords, then keyword phrases, and finally, extended keyword phrases.

 When I first saw the term “long tailed,” it threw me momentarily, but then I figured it was simply a buzzword some SEO analyst threw out there and it stuck.

 Why are long tailed keywords or extended keyword phrases important?

 When prospects use extended keyword phrases in search queries, they tend to know exactly what they’re looking for, which makes it so much more likely that they’ll buy whatever you’re selling once they find your site.

 An example – if your business sells exclusive hair products not found in the major chain stores, search queries for shampoo would lead prospects to millions of results, but probably none of them yours.

 The search query is simply too general.
 And the catch here is that if that prospect is searching for shampoo, they’re probably not a good prospect for your product anyway.

-Using shampoo as a keyword in Google AdWords will probably cost you a ton in advertising dollars, with little return on your investment.
+Using shampoo as a keyword in online advertisements will probably cost you a ton in advertising dollars, with little return on your investment.
 But if you sell Brocato hair products, a search query for Brocato Volumizing Tonic will rank much higher in the search engines, improving your visibility to the world, which in turn should increase your sales.
 And isn’t that what the end game is for any marketing or SEO strategy?